eoinsheehan/blog/draft/design-patterns.md

 # OOD

-The moment had arrived where I was comfortable with completing daily tasks in ruby.
+I was was at the point in my developer journey where I was comfortable with completing daily tasks in ruby.
 While I’ve come to learn to say no to inertia, and move forward in the best way I knew how, I still felt that there was something missing.

 What was missing was actually very apparent.
 A lack of practical knowledge for developing in an object oriented paradigm.
 I was fully aware of the principles of OOP, and well capable of working in an existing codebase, but when I was staring at a blank sheet of paper before me it was a different story.